LisaSmith1/laravel-directory-authentication/README_DB.md

 If you wish to use full directory authentication (not just local-database auth) instead, then please look at the [Laravel Directory Authentication](https://github.com/csun-metalab/laravel-directory-authentication/blob/dev/README.md) Readme.

+**NOTE:** authorization was added in Laravel 5.1 and therefore there is a breaking change in the `MetaUser` class.
+If you need to use this package for Laravel 5.0, please use any version of this package prior to `1.6.0`.

 ## Table of Contents

 * [Installation](#installation)